 6. The REED Collection

-A portion of the collection was sold Spink’s/Christie’s in October 1996 in order to raise funds for the renovation, expansion and endowment of the Western Heritage Museum.
+A portion of the collection was sold by Spink’s/Christie’s in October 1996 in order to raise funds for the renovation, expansion, and endowment of the Western Heritage Museum.
 As with all museum collections, the announcement of this sale was met with controversy.
-A decision was made to replace the coins that were sold with similarly dated but lower value examples.
+A decision was made to replace the coins that were sold with similarly dated but lower-value examples.